 Once the privilege of royalty and aristocrats, by the 1930s, diamonds were being sold to those of far more modest means thanks to De Beers diamond company and their advertising agency, N.W Ayer & Son.
-As the USA came out of the depression, De Beers approached Ayer to create demand for their product.
+As the USA emerged from the depression, De Beers approached Ayer to create demand for their product.
 Based on a few examples set by European royalty, the advertising persuaded average Americans that a worthy man should give a diamond ring to his betrothed.

-The truth was diamonds had never harboured romantic connotations; they had always been considered symbols of privilege and wealth.
-Yet the campaign caught the American imagination and the diamond’s association with romance grew.
+Diamonds had never harboured romantic connotations; they had always been considered symbols of privilege and wealth.
+Yet the campaign caught the American imagination, and the diamond’s association with romance grew.
 They exploited the exciting new medium of film by weaving diamonds into romantic Hollywood scenes and flaunting them on the fingers of the stars.
-The slogan Diamonds are Forever was spawned instilling a sense of lasting romance while dissuading people from selling the rocks and flooding the market.
-To top it off they proposed grooms spend no less than two months’ salary on an engagement ring and, as the campaign spread worldwide, British men were compelled to spend one month’s salary and Japanese men, three.
+The slogan Diamonds are Forever was spawned, instilling a sense of lasting romance while dissuading people from selling the rocks and flooding the market.
+To top it off, they proposed grooms spend no less than two months’ salary on an engagement ring and, as the campaign spread worldwide, British men were compelled to spend one month’s salary and Japanese men, three.

-A vast number of people reading this will have a diamond ring on their finger or will have spent a great deal of money buying one.
+Many people reading this will have a diamond ring on their finger or will have spent a great deal of money buying one.
 It’s probably the greatest marketing trick of all time.
 So what would it take to dispel the myth about the engagement ring?
-At the very least it would take an advertising campaign of equal proportion to the one that manufactured it and require funding only the likes of a diamond company could afford.
-Of course, diamond companies would counter with a campaign to reinforce the myth, and they have an eighty year head start.
+At the very least, it would take an advertising campaign of equal proportion to the one that manufactured it and require funding only the likes of a diamond company could afford.
+Of course, diamond companies would counter with a campaign to reinforce the myth, and they have an eighty-year head start.

 Reports of Zimbabwe’s recently found Marange diamond fields, reputed to be one of the greatest reserves in history, points to corruption and human rights abuse.
 But while the US refuses to deal in Zimbabwean diamonds, sanctions have just been lifted in Antwerp, the centre of diamond trading.

 Of the legitimate mining operations on South Africa and Namibia’s west coast, estimates are that between fifteen and thirty percent of rough diamonds exit the mines illegally.
-But De Beers seeks out and buys up as many of these illicit diamonds as they can in order to control the supply thus encouraging an illegal market.
+But De Beers seeks out and buys up as many of these illicit diamonds as they can to control the supply, thus encouraging an illegal market.

 Given the example of the diamond market, what would happen if we legalised the trade in rhino horn?
-The market would also be at risk of saturation (the stated goal of the pro rhino horn trade lobby) but it’s doubtful that the already established suppliers, with their criminal roots, would let that happen.
-They would want prices to remain high and the only way to ensure that would be to limit supply by hoarding stockpiles and controlling rhino population.
-As demand increases there could be as much if not more poaching to meet the demand and the illicit trade in rhino horn would still flourish and compete with the legitimate trade.
+The market would also be at risk of saturation (the stated goal of the pro-rhino horn trade lobby), but it’s doubtful that the already established suppliers, with their criminal roots, would let that happen.
+They would want prices to remain high, and the only way to ensure that would be to limit supply by hoarding stockpiles and controlling the rhino population.
+As demand increases, there could be as much, if not more, poaching to meet the demand and the illicit trade in rhino horn would still flourish and compete with the legitimate trade.